-MedNoxa LLC is an early stage wound care startup on a quest to save life and limb with an easier, cheaper and faster way of healing wounds.
+MedNoxa is an early stage wound care startup on a quest to save life and limb with an easier, cheaper and faster way of healing wounds.
 Based on a novel technology licensed from the Purdue Research Foundation, the Austin, TX based MedNoxa is using the healing power of oxygen to solve the global population health problem of diabetic wounds.
 The MedNoxa oxygenation wound dressing is an affordable, flexible, wound dressing that generates oxygen from hydrogen peroxide and provides controllable, accurate delivery of topical oxygen to wounds in order to stimulate and promote tissue growth.
 Fundamentally, we believe there is a huge need for rapid and more appropriate therapy to facilitate healing and that we can disrupt the wound care market by bringing it to the consumer market.

 HTA- Tell us a little about your background?